qwshen/spark-etl-framework/README.md

       The ${events.db.password} is the encrypted value from the encryption step.
       <br />

   For variables defined and used inside sql-statements, please check [here](docs/sql-actor.md)
+  For setting up variables with VariableSetter actor, please check [here](docs/variable-setter.md)
   <br />

 #### 5. Jobs